aalto-ics-kepaco/ProjSe/README.md

 >    """

->    Task: to enumerate the x variables best correalting with Y
+>    Task: to enumerate the x variables best correlating with Y
->          but conditionaly uncorrelating with the previous selection
+>          but conditionally uncorrelating with the previous selection

 >    Input: